-- 3. Abandon the proposal to use functional assessments as the primary determinant of plan budgets. - 4.
-Reflect the intent of the NDIS Act to place participants at the centre of the planning process.
+Abandon the proposal to use functional assessments as the primary determinant of plan budgets, reflecting the intent of the NDIS Act to place participants at the centre of the planning process.
 Participant goals, aspirations and needs must drive their plan and inform their budgets.

-Significant protections are needed if functional assessments proceed
+Significant protections are needed if mandatory assessment proceed